If your eyes are red and puffy, cooling and hydrating the area can help. Easy at-home methods include tea bags, a facial roller, or a cool washcloth.

 Grab a tall glass of water and keep drinking.
 Water infuses your whole body with hydration.
-Although you may have heard that you should drink eight glasses of water a day, experts now recommend 15.5 cups for men and 11.5 cups for women.
-That’s a lot of water, so consider that this amount includes all fluids from drinks and foods.
+Although you may have heard that you should drink eight glasses of water per day, the

 13. Apply a moisturizer

 These methods should help ease your symptoms after a good cry.
 They may help you feel a bit better, too.
-Self-care and love are important in times of sadness or stress.
-Take time for yourself each day — even if it’s only for a few minutes.
+Caring for yourself is important in times of sadness or stress.
+Take time for self-care each day, even if it’s only for a few minutes.

 Better yet, talk out your thoughts or just unwind with a trusted friend or family member.
 A licensed therapist is another good option.